How to Paint a Textured Ceiling

 Prime the tank and nozzle according to the manual instructions, then fill the tank with paint.
 Double check the spray gun and nozzle settings (the spray tip/arrow should be pointing forward), and test on scrap wood or in an inconspicuous spot on the ceiling, like in a corner.

-Painting with your Control Pro 130
+Paint with your Control Pro 130

 Hold the spray gun nozzle about 10-12 inches away from the ceiling.
 Move steadily in one direction, overlapping each pass by 50% to ensure the best paint coverage.
 Lock the gun whenever it’s not in use, or whenever you take a break.